aleozlx/pacswitch/README.md

 			}

 			try{
-				//The same as pacLoop(), but in asyncronous way. cli.pacReceiveAsync(); //pacOnDataReceived will be called here when a packet is integrate Scanner scanner = new Scanner(System.in);
+				//The same as pacLoop(), but in asynchronous way. cli.pacReceiveAsync(); //pacOnDataReceived will be called here when a packet is integrate Scanner scanner = new Scanner(System.in);
 				while(true){